 The other factor is the cost involved with installing a wireless or mobile POS.
-If a business does not factor in the accurate cost of installation and ongoing maintenance, a wireless or mobile POS could prove to be an expensive choice.
+If a business does not factor in the accurate installation and ongoing maintenance cost, a wireless or mobile POS could prove to be an expensive choice.

 Evaluating Your Options

 When choosing between staying with a wired POS or switching to wireless, it’s important to look at the size and scale of your business.
 Is this a good move to help facilitate ease of service and promote better customer interactions?
 If your business has properly evaluated its needs and its budget, a wireless/mobile POS could be a choice that pays for itself in the long run.
 Just be sure you’ve calculated the total price of installation and maintenance, and determined that the benefits will more than outweigh the cost.

 Has your business switched to wireless/mobile POS?
 Why or why not?
 Tell us in the comments.